-Captive At The Berghof: 3rd Book Of Series
+Captive At The Berghof: Book 3 in the Series

 Hitler has found out about Colonel Sir Edward Ware’s secret undercover activities for Winston Churchill, and he’s playing hardball.
 He kidnaps Thomasina, Edward’s daughter, and won’t give the child back unless Edward and his wife, Dora, hand over the key to world domination – the Lawrence maps.
 They’d better do something fast before Thomasina truly becomes Hitler’s daughter.

 - Photo Gallery

 - Reader Comments